 Is slag good for driveways?

 Slag is a good material for the driveway and even pavements.
-The use of slag in the driveway enhances its stability, resilience, and tensile strength.
+Using slag in the driveway enhances its stability, resilience, and tensile strength.

 Slag also increases the driveway’s resistance to moisture damage and resistance to deformation.
 It also drains well and does not keep duster dirt.
 A slag driveway feels like concrete but is cheaper.

-A driveway needs to be functional to support the vehicles getting into the home.
-Although slag is not a very popular driveway material, it serves this purpose.
+A driveway must be functional to support the vehicles entering the home.
+Although slag is not a popular driveway material, it serves this purpose.

-Slag is also considered non-hazardous according to the EPA.
+Slag is also considered non-hazardous, according to the EPA.
 It is the best material for environmental sustainability.
-Steel slag is produced as a by-product of smelting in the steel mills.
-It is composed of leftover elements of this process, such as silicon dioxide, elemental metals, metal oxides and metal sulfide.
-Afterwards, it is crushed into different sizes for different applications.
+Steel slag is produced as a by-product of smelting in steel mills.
+It comprises leftover elements of this process, such as silicon dioxide, elemental metals, metal oxides, and metal sulfide.
+Afterward, it is crushed into different sizes for different applications.

 Pros of Slag driveways